seanrayburn/Portfolio/Creative-Writing-Tips.md

 - Example: He said<ins>, “</ins> I have two dogs.”

-Add punctuation of the dialogue in the quotations.
+Add punctuation to the dialogue in the quotations.

 - Example: “What movie should we watch<ins>?”</ins> she asked.

-Use a comma when there is a tag or responsive action following the dialogue.
+Use a comma when there is a tag or a responsive action following the dialogue.

 - Example: “I can’t go tonight<ins>,”</ins> he sighed.

-Note: If dialogue relies question mark or exclamation point, do not add an additional comma after your closing quotes.
+Note: If dialogue contains a question mark or an exclamation point, do not add an additional comma after your closing quotes.

 - Example 1: “Are you going to dinner with us<ins>?”</ins> she asked.